realhuman101/AWP/README.md

 ## Usage

-Currently, the project is not completed so it is not ready for use.
+Project is still **in development** and is therefore unavailable for use

 ## Contributing